stayqrious/piskel/README.md

 This is a custom version of the excellent [Piskel Editor](https://github.com/juliandescottes/piskel) by [@juliandescottes](https://github.com/juliandescottes) and [@grosbouddha](https://github.com/grosbouddha), designed for embedded use with the Code.org Code Studio learning platform.
 For more information on using or developing Piskel, please see [the main repository](https://github.com/juliandescottes/piskel).

+## Local Development Setup

+Note: To run local integration tests you should install CasperJS 1.0.2 (not included as a dependency in this repo) and make sure it has access to PhantomJS 1.9.2 (downloaded to node_modules/.bin on `npm install` but not necessarily in your PATH).

 ## License

 Code Studio Piskel is Copyright 2016 Code.org